-This morning you visit Przhevalsky Museum as well as examine
+This morning you visit Przhevalsky Museum as well as examine the diverse religious influences when stopping at the striking Holy Trinity Orthodox Church and Chinese mosque from the outside.

 In the afternoon, travel to Jety-Oguz Gorge to enjoy a light hike through the magnificent canyon of red sandstone, following its river up to the Flower Glade and back.
 Enjoy a home-cooked dinner with a local Dungan family, learning the fascinating story of why this Muslim Chinese group immigrated to the region 140 years ago, how they made the area their home, and how they keep their traditional culture and cuisine alive.